jneurock/return-typeof-talk/README.md

 return-typeof-talk
 ==================

-An Ember application to accompany my talk on JavaScripts types
+An Ember application to accompany my talk on JavaScripts types: [return typeof talk;](http://slides.com/rockyneurock/return-typeof-talk#/)

 To build this project you will need node.js and gulp